cockasian22/wiimassrenamer/README.md

 buy me a coffee and get credited everywhere i can credit you - https://link.depay.com/2B0Oak54jAAKr0UjiJlf18
 ## WARNING
-THE SCRIPT MIGHT BE INACCURATE OR SELECT THE WRONG IDS BASED ON YOUR REGION, THE REGION USUALLY DOESNT MATTER FOR THE COVERS THE DATABASE MIGHT ALSO BE INACURATE AND OUTDATED, FEEL FREE TO CONTRIBUTE AND FIX STUFF I AM NOT RESPONSIBLE FOR YOUR ACTIONS OR DAMAGES
+THE SCRIPT MIGHT BE INACCURATE ONLY IF YOU CHOOSE THE WRONG REGION IN THE SCRIPT
 ## instalation
 ```
 pip install fuzzywuzzy